The Ultimate Guide to Covid Tests for Travel & How to Save Money

 Randox Travel Centres - Get a PCR test at their clinic at Belfast Airport.
 Promises FAST results with 12-24 hours.

 NOTE: All of the cheapest providers on the Government list have experienced serious delays with providing test results.
-For example, I had an awful experience with "Now Test" who failed to deliver a result on BOTH of my PCR tests!
+For example, I had an awful experience with "Now Test" - they failed to deliver a result on BOTH of my PCR tests!
 Plus, there's no way to even contact them from their website.
 Hopeless!
 Others are reporting that they didn't receive results for more than a week, which completely defeats the objective of the testing program!

 Want to see if you've HAD Covid-19 in the past?